Blog Details Shape

 What is the impact?

-1. Reduced Defect Leakage: Boundary values are often breeding grounds for bugs.
+1. Reduced Defect Leakage: It's often a breeding ground for bugs.
 Explicitly including them in your ECP ensures thorough testing at critical points, minimizing the chances of defects slipping through the cracks.

 2. Improved System Reliability: By validating the SUT's behavior at the edges of its defined ranges, you contribute to a more robust system that performs consistently even under extreme input conditions.